Mitchelene BigMan: Awards and recognition

 BigMan was presented the Society of American Indian Government Employees (SAIGE) Meritorious Service Award in 2012 for her efforts in advocacy and representation.
 She was also honored by the White House "Champions of Change" initiative for her cultural advocacy and for her work with NAWW in 2014.

 Personal life

 Bigman is married to Dwayne Cyrus, a fellow Army veteran.
-Together, they have seven children, five of whom were adopted: Marcus Cyrus, Tia Cyrus are couples own two, Christopher BigMan, Mitcheleen BigMan-Cyrus, Emilia Cyrus, David Cyrus, and Joseph Cyrus are the five adopted.
+Together, they have seven children, five of whom were adopted: Marcus Cyrus, Tia Cyrus are the couples own two, Christopher BigMan, Mitcheleen BigMan-Cyrus, Emilia Cyrus, David Cyrus, and Joseph Cyrus are the five adopted.
 She was also on the Board of Trustees for the Smithsonian National Museum of the American Indian as of October 2018 and the Advisory Committee for the Native American Veterans Memorial.